 Zack didn’t wait.
 You didn’t with their kind, not if you wanted to keep breathing.
 It wasn’t just the worshipful that would be down there.
 It was what they’d have brought with them snapping on the ends of their leashes that was really worth being afraid of.
 Lucky the handler’s sight was so bad these days that they could barely see more than a few feet in front of what remained of their noses, unless they were under water.
-Zack glanced at the deluge lapping at the broken high rises – no bubbles…yet.
+Zack glanced at the waves lapping at the broken high rises – no bubbles … yet.

-But soon the eyes were so close he could see what had been done to their owners, trace the damage as they began to ape their master the closer it came to their turn.
+But soon those faint rotten lights were so close he could see what had been done to their owners, trace the damage as they began to ape their master the closer it came to their turn.
 Zack wondered if they screamed then as they realised they were changing and felt the hair on his neck rise.
 The nearest’s arms curled and writhed and he watched the mangled remnants of the man’s mouth try and form words.
 It worked on the second attempt.

 ‘Thhhief, you die soon.’

-Zack had been expecting that, but what he hadn’t reckoned on was how close the rest had come.
-The windows on his level were already alive as pallid shapes slipped closer and he stepped back from the light.
-He’d been careful of course; Zack’s eyes flicked to the markers.
+The windows on this level were already alive as pallid shapes slipped closer and Zack stepped further back into the darkness.
+He’d been careful of course: his eyes flicked to the markers.
 An inch to the left or right and his descending foot would vanish in a cloud of bone and blood along with the rest of him.
 When nothing happened the breath that left his lungs felt like all it was missing was the organs themselves.

 He’d gotten as far as the sun’s first near smothered beams when his legs were knocked from under him and a blast wave nearly punched a hole in his back.
 So, they had tripped his present after all.
 Zack didn’t need to see.
 He knew what the skills the collapse had taught him did, even if he didn’t like them much.
 Instead he rolled until he felt hands on his back and the patter of falling debris had stilled.

-‘Son,’ gasped Zack, ‘get out of here.
-Get to the council building.
+‘Saxon,’ gasped Zack, ‘get out of here.
+Get to the car park.
 They don’t like that place; they can see what they’re worshipping from up there in all its glory.
 The client will be waiting.’

 ‘I will, but you’ve still got what we took from it.’

 ‘Let me worry about that.
 You’ve better things to do if you don’t want to end up as fish food.
-We’ll make the meet and offload like we used to with the other contraband, don’t worry.’
+We’ll make the meet and offload like we used to, don’t worry.’

-Those had been good day’s, back before the flood and the bad dreams that had come with it.
-Zack got up and reached out his hand.
+Those had been good day’s, back before the rising sea level and the bad dreams that had come with it.
+Zack staggered to his feet.

-‘I doubt they’ll be in any condition to come after us now they’ve found what I’ve left behind, but there’ll be others.
+‘I doubt they’ll be in any condition to come after us now they’ve met my little surprise, but there’ll be others.
 Now go.’

-The car park they’d entered still held the last daubs from the evangelists on its walls.
-The faithfull had run amok at the end; when it finally became apparent that there was going to be no second coming and no rapture either.
-A few had survived the burnings and Zack saw them on occasion, gibbering in the darker corners.
-There was something about the thing perched on what had been the city’s tallest building that did something to their minds.
+The car park they’d entered still held the bible thumpers last daubs on its walls.
+The religious had run amok at the end.
+When it finally became apparent that there was going to be no second coming and no escape either.
+A few had survived the snatch squads and Zack saw them on occasion, gibbering in the darker corners.
+There was something about the thing perched on the city’s tallest building that did something to their minds.

 ‘Make your peace while you still can.’